cryoTUD/locscale/docs/tutorials/hybrid_locscale.md

 The output will be a locally sharpened map scaled according to the refined atomic B-factor distribution of the hybrid atomic/pseudoatom model.

-!!!
-Speed-up computation on multiple CPUs
+!!! tip "Speed-up computation on multiple CPUs"
     To speed up computation, you can use multiple CPUs if available.
 LocScale uses [OpenMPI](https://www.open-mpi.org/)/[`mpi4py`
     (https://mpi4py.readthedocs.io/en/stable/) for parallelisation, which should have been automatically set up during installation.
 You can run it as follows: